alexiscreuzot/ColourLoveSwift/README.md

 This project only purpose is to provide brief, clean and readable code in a dummy application.
 It is heavily library based and MVC oriented and shows mecanisms like downloading, storing and displaying data from a webservice.
-All data is handled with the [Realm library](http://realm.io/), using the Active Record Pattern for cleaner code while still providing excellent performances.
+Local data is handled with the [Realm library](http://realm.io/).

 You are of course invited to use, fork and improve this project using your own knowledge.
-I'll try to update the code with up to date libraries and cconventions.
+I'll try to update the code with up to date libraries and conventions.

 ## Philosophy

 KISS : Kepp It Simple Stupid

-#### Classes
+### Classes

 - ViewControllers are suffixed by 'VC'
-- Models should be self-explanatory and match the server model (if any)
+- Models should be self-explanatory and match the server model (if possible)
 - Custom views should indicate the superclass type (like `ColorCell` which extends `UITableViewCell`)

 ## How to install